 - Some Physical Offices are Closed: Similar to many other employees across the country, many people at local Social Security Administration offices are working remotely during the pandemic.
 Physical office locations may be closed on a rolling basis until the COVID-19 virus is fully suppressed.
 You should always call to confirm an office is open before visiting it.

 - Some Delays in Medical Evaluations are Possible: During the COVID-19 outbreak, people may also face some delays in getting a medical evaluation.
 Depending on the circumstances, delayed access to relevant medical documentation could slow down the claims process.
 Still, medical help should be available.
 A disability attorney can help you get started.

 Get Help From Our Winchester Social Security Disability Attorney Today

 At the Law Offices of John Colvin, our Tennessee Social Security disability lawyer is an experienced, effective advocate for clients.
-If you have any questions about applying for disability benefits in the time of COVID-19, we can help.
+If you have any questions about applying for disability benefits in the time of COVID-19, our SSD lawyer can help.
 For a free consultation, please contact our law firm today.
 With offices in Winchester and Tullahoma, we handle SSDI and SSI claims throughout Coffee County and Tennessee.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advise for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
 No representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.